How to Price Your Home Correctly

 Comparative market analysis (CMA)

 A CMA compares your property against recently sold homes in the same area with similar size, age, condition, and features.
-Estate agents use this method daily.
-It's the most practical tool for setting a competitive asking price because it reflects what buyers have actually paid, not what sellers have hoped for.
+Estate agents use it every day.
+It's the most practical tool for setting a competitive asking price, because it reflects what buyers have paid, not what sellers hoped for.
 Lightstone Property and Deeds Office data form the backbone of any credible CMA.

 Income approach